When you form your LLC in Alabama, you’ll have to pay certain costs to officially register your business with the state.

 Annual LLC Fee Alabama

-Every year, you must submit a Business Privilege License to keep your Alabama LLC in good standing.
+Every year, you must submit a Business Privilege License with the Alabama Department of Revenue to keep your Alabama LLC in good standing.
 You’ll also need to pay the Business Privilege Tax.
 The fees for the tax start at $100 and the license fees are determined by the county you live in.
-(Note that some counties do not charge for licenses.)
+(Note that some counties do not charge for licenses).

 The rates for the business privilege tax are based on your federal taxable income apportioned to Alabama.
 Rates range from $.25 – $.75 per $1,000 of net worth.
 When you renew your business privilege license and how much you pay for it will depend on your county.